pebakery/pebakery-docs/Commands/Deprecated.md

 No longer used.
 Originally this command would display a dialog containing a license agreement and force the user to accept or reject the license.
 Because this required user interaction during the build it was rarely used because it slowed down the build process.

+### `[OnProcessEntry]` section in script.project

+This section was an optional section exclusive to script.project.
+If it is present, during build the section was processed before the first [Process] command/line of every script.

+This command is largely a duplicate of the functionality of the [Process] section of script.project.

+### `[OnProcessExit]` section in script.project

+This section was an optional section exclusive to script.project.
+If it is present, during build this section was processed after the last [Process] line of every script.

+If required this functionality can be reproduced on a script-by-script basis with the `System,OnScriptExit` command.

 ### If,Runs

 This command would perform an user defined action if a specified executable was found to be running.
 It has not been used in any active projects.